OpenGenomics/mutex-tool/README.md

 `data-file` = `dataset.txt`

-`network-file`                    To customize the signaling network, users should have a 3-column, tab-delimited text file as described above.
+`network-file`:                    To customize the signaling network, users should have a 3-column, tab-delimited text file as described above.
 The valid values
                                   for interaction-type are `controls-state-change-of` and `controls-expression-of`.
 The first type is meant to be used for post- translational modification relations between proteins, and the second relation is for transcriptional regulations.